mahtokamal/OS_foundational_concepts/command_prompt _practice.md

 ## 2. File and Directory

 ### 2.1 dir
-    Displays a list of files and subdirectories in a directory.
+    Description - Displays a list of files and subdirectories in a directory.
     Syntax - dir
     Example -
     Output -

 ### 2.2 cd
-    Displays the name of or changes the current directory.
+    Description - Displays the name of or changes the current directory.
     Syntax - dir
     Example -
     Output -